Football at the 2012 Summer Olympics: United Kingdom/Great Britain teams

 A men's football team representing Great Britain competed in the Olympics until 1972, albeit failing to qualify for the main tournament after 1960.
-After the Football Association abolished the distinction between amateur and professionals, a ruling that came into force in 1974, Great Britain did not subsequently attempt to qualify in football, although after the rules on Olympic eligibility were relaxed in 1984, they would have been permitted to do so.
+After the Football Association abolished the distinction between amateurs and professionals, a ruling that came into force in 1974, Great Britain did not subsequently attempt to qualify in football, although after the rules on Olympic eligibility were relaxed in 1984, they would have been permitted to do so.

 On 24 August 2008, British Prime Minister Gordon Brown suggested that the presence of a GB team at the 2012 games was "vital".
 He said that he had approached Manchester United manager Alex Ferguson to coach such a team.
 The Scottish, Welsh and Northern Irish football associations opposed such a move in case it would affect their status within the governing body of football, FIFA.

 On 29 May 2009, after last-ditch talks prompted by a FIFA deadline to settle the row, the four associations sent a letter to FIFA stating that while the Scottish, Welsh and Northern Irish associations would not participate in a unified UK men's or women's teams at the Olympic Games, they would not prevent England from fielding teams under that banner.

 However, Britain's FIFA Vice-president Jim Boyce stated that Gareth Bale, Aaron Ramsey, Craig Bellamy, Charlie Adam and other non-English players would have the legal right to be considered for Team GB at the London 2012 Olympics.
 The deal among the four "home nations" was challenged by the British Olympic Association.
 Boyce said there was no legal restriction as to why a player from Wales, Scotland or Northern Ireland could be stopped from playing.

 Ultimately, five Welsh players were included in the 2012 Great Britain Olympic football squad, with Ryan Giggs – included as one of the three players over the age of 23 permitted – selected as team captain.
 Giggs would score during the tournament, in a 3–1 defeat of the United Arab Emirates at Wembley.
 None of the Great Britain men's football squad came from Scotland or Northern Ireland.

 Tie breakers

-This tournament differs from other modern major international football tournaments, in that head-to-head records is not the primary way to break ties.
+This tournament differs from other modern major international football tournaments in that head-to-head records is not the primary way to break ties.

 The ranking of the teams in each group shall be determined as follows: